Rob-Pait/dreamcloud-docs/firstapp/source/durability.rst

 Fractals app, stored inside the database right now, on the Object Storage.

-Use the :code:`fractals` container from above to put the images in:
+Use the container from above to put the images in:

 .. only:: shade